bpp-sot/l6adt_advProg_jan26_codeReview/README.md

 INSTRUCTIONS TO RUN:
 - Using the green 'Code' button to the top-right, select 'Codespaces'.
-- Open a new Codespace (or click on the name of a previous Codespace).
+- Open a new Codespace via the 'Create Codespace on main' option (or click on the name of a previous Codespace).
 - Once the Codespace opens,